Dadangdut33/Speech-Translate/readme.md

 # User Requirements

-Whisper uses vram/gpu to process the audio, so it is recommended to have a CUDA compatible GPU.
+- Whisper uses vram/gpu to process the audio, so it is recommended to have a CUDA compatible GPU.
 If there is no compatible GPU, the application will use the CPU to process the audio (This might make it slower).
 For each model requirement you can check directly at the [whisper repository](https://github.com/openai/whisper) or you can hover over the model selection in the app (there will be a tooltip about the model info).

+- Speaker input only work on windows 8 and above.

 # Download & Installation